-- steep slopes; - dense tree cover machines ean't cannot move through; - saturated soils. - a high need for selectivity in plant removal; and. - high-fire-hazard weather conditions where equipment use could result in ignition.
+- steep slopes. - dense tree cover machines cannot move through. - saturated soils. - a high need for selectivity in plant removal. - high-fire-hazard weather conditions where equipment use could result in ignition.

 Machine labor is typically not able to be as selective as hand labor.
-Machines In many cases, machines are also more likely to result in damage to retained vegetation than hand labor, in many cases.
+In many cases, machines are more likely to result in damage to retained vegetation than hand labor.
 Finally, machines usually require more training to operate than hand tools.